meganz/MEGAchat/WebrtcAndroid.md

   `cp -R sdk <Android_Path>/android/app/src/main/jni/megachat/webrtc/include/webrtc/`
   `cp -R system_wrappers <Android_Path>/android/app/src/main/jni/megachat/webrtc/include/webrtc/`

-Furthermore, you should copy the library, libwebrtc.jar, to Android project.
+Furthermore, you should copy the library, libwebrtc.jar.
 This jar is located in `<WebRTC_output_XXX>/lib.java/sdk/android/`.
-You can take for one of four `WebRTC_output_XXX` (arm32, arm64, x64 and x86_64) because it is present in all and it is the same
+You can take one of four `WebRTC_output_XXX` (arm32, arm64, x64 and x86_64) because it is present in all and it is the same
-  `cp <WebRTC_output_XXX>/lib.java/sdk/android/libwebrtc.jar <Android_Path>/app/src/main/libs/libwebrtc.jar`
+  `cp <WebRTC_output_XXX>/lib.java/sdk/android/libwebrtc.jar <Android_Path>/android/app/src/main/jni/megachat/webrtc/libwebrtc.jar`

 Should you have any question about the Android project, you can check https://github.com/meganz/android.